-Keep Media Green was formed in 2018 to preserve and protect the 45-acre green belt at the western edge of Media Borough, comprised of Glen Providence Park and the adjacent tract
+Keep Media Green was founded in February of 2019 to preserve and protect the 45-acre green belt at the western edge of Media Borough, comprised of Glen Providence Park and the adjacent tract

 where Broomall's Lake Country Club (BLCC) operates.

 Keep Media Green is also working to preserve the 300 block of E. State Street and the Centennial Woods at 115 W. 6th Street, prevent the reconstruction of Broomall's Dam at Third Street, and maximize citizen participation in Media Borough's Open Space, Parks, and Recreation Planning Process.

 The mission of Keep Media Green is to

 Our vision is a community where public and private policies work to protect and preserve open green space for current and future generations.

 What does this have to do with Broomall’s Dam?

 Since Keep Media Green is primarily concerned with the preservation of the 45-acre green belt on the western edge of Media Borough, comprised of Glen Providence Park and the adjacent Broomall’s tract, it advocates AGAINST the reconstruction of Broomall’s Dam.

 The proposed high hazard dam at Third Street would permanently destroy 1.1 acres on the northern edge of Glen Providence Park because the earthen dam design requires the removal of all the trees, native plants, habitat, wetlands, and trails in order to create a large grassy berm that will be the dam.
 Furthermore, the existence of a high hazard dam poses an inherent threat to the environment of the park and to the safety of park users, since dam failure can be catastrophic.